Jarran Reed: Seattle Seahawks (first stint)

 In 2018, Reed had a breakout year.
 He had a career-high 2 sacks in a Week 3 win over the Dallas Cowboys, then matched his production from the previous two years in just four games with another sack the following week.
 He finished the season with 5 sacks in his final 5 games, to bring his season total up to 10.5 sacks.

-Reed was suspended the first six games of the 2019 season for a violation of the personal conduct policy for an incident from early 2017.
+Reed was suspended the first six games of the 2019 season for a violation of the personal conduct policy for a reported domestic violence incident in early 2017.
 After the Seahawks traded for Jadeveon Clowney, Reed changed his number to 91.
 Reed was reinstated from suspension on October 14, 2019, and was activated to the active roster prior to Week 7.

 On March 16, 2020, Reed signed a two-year, $23 million contract extension with the Seahawks.

 In Week 9 against the Buffalo Bills, Reed sacked quarterback Josh Allen 2.5 times during the 44–34 loss.
 In the Wild Card Round of the playoffs against the Los Angeles Rams, Reed sacked Jared Goff two times during the 30–20 loss.
 Reed was released after the season on March 26, 2021.